Foster a Waggytail!

 Complete and sign the PDF version then email to firstname.lastname@example.org

 Taking a scared and confused animal out of the shelter system and into a loving, private home gives them the opportunity to relax, recover and become the best version of themselves before adoption.
-Fostering dogs that do not respond well to being in a shelter greatly increases their chance of adoption and avoids unnecessary euthanization.
+Fostering dogs or cats that do not respond well to being in a shelter greatly increases their chance of adoption and avoids unnecessary euthanasia.

-By volunteering your time, energy and patience as a foster parent, you can help put a dog on the path towards a long and happy life in their forever home.
+By volunteering your time, energy and patience as a foster parent, you can help put a dog/cat on the path towards a long and happy life in their forever home.

 What does a foster parent do?

-Everything a responsible dog owner would do!
+Everything a responsible pet owner would do!
 Foster parents are responsible for feeding & providing water, exercising, socializing, and giving medication (when necessary) to your new furry friend.
-We request that fosters give us honest assessments of their dog's behavior and personality and, when necessary and with guidance from Waggytail, assist in basic house training and behavior modification.
+We request that fosters give us honest assessments of their foster pet's behavior and personality and, when necessary and with guidance from Waggytail, assist in basic house training and behavior modification.
 Fosters also take an active role in adoptions.
-We love hearing from our fosters, so please don't hesitate to share anything you feel we should know about your foster dog by emailing
+We love hearing from our fosters, so please don't hesitate to share anything you feel we should know about your foster pet by emailing

 For more information about what to expect the first few days of fostering click here, and for more details about the responsibilities of a foster parent, please go to the While You Are Fostering page.